 If you have the receipt, attach it to the form.
 This will provide a more concrete source of information, making it easier to confirm the status of your money order.

 Step four: Submit the request and pay the fee

 Submit a request to cancel the money order and pay the fee.

 What are the fees to cancel a money order?

 The cancellation fee will depend on the issuer.

 For vendors like MoneyGram, the cancellation fee is $18 at the time of this article.
 At Western Union, it is $15.
-However, if you don’t have your receipt, this fee increases to $30, and the processing time increases to approximately 6-8 weeks.
-At this point, you can decide whether you want to send a new money order or get a refund.
+However, if you don’t have your receipt, this charge increases to $30, and the processing time increases to approximately 6 to 8 weeks.
+Now, you can decide whether to send a new money order or get a refund.

 Unfortunately, there are cases where money orders are cashed fraudulently.
 In this case, you may not be able to get your money back.
 However, you can take steps to get law enforcement involved by filing a police report.